CSpanias/cspanias.github.io/_posts/2024-01-02-OverTheWire - Bandit.md

 8ca319486bfbbc3663ea0fbe81326349
 ```

-So the password it should be stored in the following location `/tmp/8ca319486bfbbc3663ea0fbe81326349`.
+So the password should be stored in the following file `/tmp/8ca319486bfbbc3663ea0fbe81326349`.

 ```bash
 bandit22@bandit:~$ cat /tmp/8ca319486bfbbc3663ea0fbe81326349